rindPHI/F3TextViewerFX/README.md

 ## Build

+1. Open build.xml and insert the path to an existing Eclipse installation to the property ECLIPSE_HOME
-Just run `ant` in the project directory.
+2. Run `./build.sh` (Linux) in the project directory.

 ## Usage